courseworks/AP1400-2-HW4/README.md

 	```

 - **Copy Constructor**
-As you already know A key difference between `SharedPtr` and `UniquePtr` classes is that we can use copy constrctor and make a copy of `SharedPtr`s. so the code bellow should run smoothly.
+As you already know A key difference between `SharedPtr` and `UniquePtr` classes is that we can use copy constrctor and make a copy of `SharedPtr`s. so the code below should run smoothly.

 	```cpp
 	SharedPtr<int> ptr1{new int{10}};